Gale Storm: Later years

-Storm made occasional television appearances in later years, such as The Love Boat, Burke's Law, and Murder, She Wrote.
+Storm appeared on two episodes of Burke's Law, 1964 and 1965.
+Storm made occasional television appearances from 1979 to 1989, such as The Love Boat and Murder, She Wrote.

+In March 1978 Storm performed as a guest artist in a principal role of Stephanie Dickinson in the stage production of Cactus Flower at Glendale Community College, outside Phoenix, Arizona.
+As reported in the campus newspaper El Tiempo Pasando, Storm surprised the cast of students by unexpectedly showing up for three days of rehearsal before scheduled.

 In 1981, she published her autobiography, I Ain't Down Yet, which described her battle with alcoholism.
 She was also interviewed by author David C. Tucker for The Women Who Made Television Funny: Ten Stars of 1950s Sitcoms, published in 2007 by McFarland and Company.

 Storm continued to make personal appearances and autographed photos at fan conventions, along with Charles Farrell from the My Little Margie series.
 She also attended events such as the Memphis Film Festival, Cinecon, the Friends of Old-Time Radio and the Mid-Atlantic Nostalgia Convention.